bmschmidt/bare-bones-blog/README.md

 npm i
 npm run dev # <- for while you edit--if you haven't used vite,
             # it's worth watching how quickly style/code changes apply.
-            # This will give you a link to edit.
+            # This will give you a link to view.
+            # Change the markdown files in src/content.

+##BUILD##
 npm run build # <- to build the static-page version.
+## OR ###
+npm run deploy # <- builds the static-page version, commits it to a separate branch called gh-pages, and uploads to github.
 ```

 ## Full list of files